 Kelly Rock Springs is one of the top things to do in Central Florida and you won’t want to miss it!

 Table of Contents

 The Best Tubing by Orlando is at Kelly Rock Springs

-Kelly Rock Springs is about a 30 minute drive from Orlando but it is so worth it!
+Kelly Park is about a 30 minute drive from Orlando but it is so worth it!
 You won’t even believe you are that close to Orlando when you get the Spring and see the beautiful spring and trees all around you.

 These inner tubes are big so bring some bungee cords or some other way to secure them to your car.
 Our bike rack worked pretty well.

-Once you get the park you will have to pay to get in. $3 to $5 depending how many people are in your car.
-Also note that the park states it usually is filled to capacity by 10am in the hot summer months.
+Once you get the park you will have to pay to get in.
+The price varies depending how many people are in your car.
+Also note that the park states it usually is filled to capacity by 8am in the hot summer months.
 So if you are trying to go in the summer you will want to get there early to get in.

 We went in December and we were the only one’s there for a while.
 The water was cool, but not unbearable and with the sun out it was really nice!

 Park your car and walk a little ways to get to the beach area – which is in the middle of the inner tubing spring trail.
 You can leave your things here and then carry your tubes up to the top of the spring.